 I mention this tree since the shadow that you are looking at is a branch of the ironwood tree.
 I will say that it did catch my eye on one of my morning walks.
 It was as though the tree used the rock as a substrate on which to cast its lacy shadow.
 Rock art?
 LOL.

-Come join us every week, as a group of us from around the world post our shadow shots over at Shadow Shot Sunday 2.
+Join us as a group of us (yes-there are many of us!) from around the world post our shadow shots over at Shadow Shot Sunday 2.
 Entertain your muse and be amused by stopping by to see what others have posted!